-- Using Windows Explorer, navigate to the output folder (C:\VMwareInventory\Inventories).
-You should see an .ndi file for each of the target ESX servers.
-Each .ndi file contains inventory for a target ESX server, as well as all of the virtual machines registered with it.
+B. Using Windows Explorer, navigate to the output folder (C:\VMwareInventory\Inventories).
+You should see a .ndi file for each of the target ESX servers.
+Each .ndi file contains inventory for a target ESX server and all the virtual machines registered with it.

-The license consumption calculation process of FlexNet Manager Suite requires the collected .ndi files for calculating your VMware license position.
+FlexNet Manager Suite’s license consumption calculation process requires the .ndi files collected to calculate your VMware license position.

 Uninstalling the Agent

-You can easily uninstall the stand-alone VMware inventory tool by deleting the:
+You can easily uninstall the stand-alone VMware inventory tool by deleting the following folders:

 - Deployment folder (VMwareInventory)

 The stand-alone VMware inventory agent connects to the VMware SDK URL (https://<servername>/sdk) on each target VMware server.
 This connection requires an account with read access to the SDK URL.